Home/College Football

 ADVERTISEMENT

 It’s true, Lane Kiffin really did accomplish a lot at The Sip.
 He led Ole Miss to two double-digit win seasons in six years and finished with a 55–19 record.
-And even though many Rebels fans might disagree right now, this is the type of opportunity his late father, Monte Kiffin, would’ve wanted him to take.
+Even though many Rebels fans might disagree right now, this is the type of opportunity his late father, Monte Kiffin, would’ve wanted him to take.

-Carroll even has followed up with a personal text: “Call me anytime, Lane.
-I promised your father I would always take care of you.”
-The idea of Lane Kiffin leaving Ole Miss at the times like this didn’t sit well with the Rebels fans.
-They followed him to the airport just to throw fingers and scream their frustrations.
+The idea of Lane Kiffin leaving Ole Miss at a time like this didn’t sit well with the Rebels fans.
+They followed him to the airport just to throw fingers and voice their frustrations.

 ADVERTISEMENT